 In designing program goals, the MTI will seek to work in partnership with communities to recognize and reflect the broader value of non-energy benefits (NEBs), including improved health, comfort, and resilience.
-These benefits will be considered for inclusion in evaluation frameworks to help ensure a more holistic understanding of program impact.
+These benefits will be considered for inclusion in evaluation

+Market Transformation Advancement Plan: Commercial Building Efficiency Accelerator CalMTA is a program of the California Public Utilities Commission (CPUC) frameworks to help ensure a more holistic understanding of program impact.
 The initiative will also explore the role of tenant protection policies in advancing equitable outcomes, including strategies such as rent stabilization, right-to-return guarantees, and just-cause eviction protections to help prevent displacement during retrofit efforts.